mbborromeo/tmdb-fav-movie-list/README.md

 Create your own .env file inside the project root folder, and define the following variables:

 - VITE_TMDB_TOKEN=, set it to your TMDB API Token
+- VITE_TMDB_LIST_ID_80S=, set it to one of your TMDB [Movie Lists](https://www.themoviedb.org/list/new)
+- VITE_TMDB_LIST_ID_90S=, set it to one of your TMDB [Movie Lists](https://www.themoviedb.org/list/new)
+- VITE_TMDB_LIST_ID_00S=, set it to one of your TMDB [Movie Lists](https://www.themoviedb.org/list/new)
-- VITE_TMDB_ACCOUNT_ID=, set it to your own TMDB Account ID to get movies from your own [Favourites List](https://developer.themoviedb.org/reference/account-get-favorites)
+- Instead of fetching data from 3 different movie lists per decade, if you'd rather get movies from one Favourite Movies list, set VITE_TMDB_ACCOUNT_ID= to your own TMDB Account ID to get movies from your own [Favourites List](https://developer.themoviedb.org/reference/account-get-favorites).
+Note you'd have to use moviesResponse.results instead of moviesResponse.items for the JSON returned from the fetch.

 ## Running Lint Check